Akkihi/VisaWebsite/README.md

 The Ukrainian version of the VISA CENTER's website was ordered on a freelance basis, it was allowed to be added as a portfolio

 # Using
-1. install_requirements.bat - встановлення залежностей для запуску сайту
+1. install_requirements.bat-installing dependencies for launching the site
-2. create_superuser.bat створення суперкористувача для адмін-панелі
+2. create_superuser.bat creating a superuser for the admin panel
-3. start_website.bat - запуск веб-сайту з портом 3000
+3. start_website.bat-launching a website with port 3000